jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: Local tuple store configuration is written in tuple store split
 - Bugfix: Deleted tuples are also redistributed
 - Bugfix: Don't include null memtable in getAllTupleStorages to prevent NPEs
+- Bugfix: The routing list is recalculated on package resubmission

 ### Version 0.4.1 (Stable) - 02.02.2018
 - New Feature: Implemented the spatial join operation